 What Do You Want to Do During Your Stay in Vegas?

 - Do you want the luxury hotel experience with in-house restaurants and casinos?

 - Do you mainly want to tour the city for its sights?

 - There’s no need to choose a luxury, five-star hotel that offers things you aren’t interested in.

 - Perhaps you’d prefer a non-smoking hotel.

-In other words, maybe you’re headed to Las Vegas, but have no interest in going to casinos or anything like that.
+In other words, maybe you’re headed to Las Vegas but have no interest in going to casinos or anything like that.
 In that case, securing a hotel with an onsite casino won’t be a high priority.

 Ultimately, choosing a hotel in Vegas isn’t so much about avoiding bad or sketchy hotels and finding the rare good one.
 Most of the hotels in Vegas are very nice: it’s one of the most popular vacation destinations in the country, after all.

-Or if you’d like, check out our top 3 hotel recommendations in each budget range.
+Or, if you’d like, check out our top 3 hotel recommendations in each budget range.
 These are the best of the best hotels for budget-friendly, mid-range, and luxury properties in Las Vegas.